ramm777/ramm777/README.md

 This model is part of the Integrated ML Predictor of Clinical Trials and answers questions like "What is the recommended treatment for a 52-year-old patient with stage 3 breast cancer, ER+ve, HER2-ve, genetic information e.g FGFR2 copy number gain?"

-I presented it orally at the [AACR conference](https://aacrjournals.org/cancerres/article/83/7_Supplement/5696/724638/Abstract-5696-A-prognostic-machine-learning-model) in 2023, the poster is available to download [here](https://concr.co/ASSETS/files/AACR-OS-Breast-Cancer.pdf).
+**Paper:** I presented it orally at the [AACR conference](https://aacrjournals.org/cancerres/article/83/7_Supplement/5696/724638/Abstract-5696-A-prognostic-machine-learning-model) in 2023, the poster is available to download [here](https://concr.co/ASSETS/files/AACR-OS-Breast-Cancer.pdf).

 ## Project 10: ML to predict tissue of origin from mutation data